ajschumacher/ajschumacher.github.io/20141117-well_used_simple_tools/index.md

 > * Use tools that work together.
 > * Use tools that work with text, because text is universal.

 I think my four simple tools follow this fairly well, but they aren't ideal examples.
-I'll use an example task to demonstrate further.
+I'll use a simple task to demonstrate further.
 [1]

 [1] *For more on this family of tools, see [Data Science at the Command Line](http://datascienceatthecommandline.com/) by Jeroen Janssens.*